SAILResearch/wip-24-jaskirat-black-box-edge-operators/README.md

 Used the following port forwarding in Server1 to connect edge tier in Server 1 with the cloud tier in Server2. ssh -o ServerAliveInterval=60 -f -N -L :5002:localhost:5002 username@server2 Ip address

-Use the following port fowarding in Server1 to restart or stop cloud tier in Server2 ssh -o ServerAliveInterval=60 -f -N -L :8000:localhost:8000 username@server2 Ip address
+Use the following port forwarding in Server1 to restart or stop the cloud tier in Server2 ssh -o ServerAliveInterval=60 -f -N -L :8000:localhost:8000 username@server2 Ip address

+The speed test tool confirmed that the network bandwidths are restricted to a particular value.